 4) Women of St Luke’s meet monthly to provide fellowship, work on projects for the church and to recognize the Lord in their lives.
 The Women hold an annual Fashion Show and Luncheon each Spring, assist with the Women’s Retreat and Direct the Souper Bowl Sunday.

 5) St Luke’s School of the Arts provides outreach to families to promote the personal development of students by cultivating self-expression, critical thinking and aesthetic awareness as they grow as spiritual members of our community.
 Adults are provided with classes for Balance and Yoga.
+(Adult classes have been suspended at this time).
 Students are involved in a performance camp each summer that culminates in a presentation directed by Anna Preston of the Preston Contemporary Dance Theatre.

 6) Other educational experiences throughout the year are held for adults related to the church calendar and need for Confirmation classes.